 speaker

 David Larson

 That's great.
 Thank you.
 And then just at a high level, corporate revenue growth, I think it was up 7% year over year.
-That's a pretty substantial acceleration from, I think you're at like 2.7 earlier in the year.
-I mean, what are your expectations for corporate revenue growth going forward on a quarterly basis?
-And just any general color on the demand environment?
+That's a pretty substantial acceleration from I think you were at like 2.7 earlier in the year.
+I mean, what are your expectations for corporate revenue growth going forward on a quarterly basis and just any general color on the demand environment?
 Have we turned the corner?
 Thanks very much.

 speaker

-So I think in terms of the numbers, as Johnny pointed out, Dave, the 7.1, while it is a correct mathematical calculation, we did have a variety of account cleanups in Q4 of 2023.
+So, I think in terms of the numbers, as Johnny pointed out, Dave, the 7.1, while it is a correct mathematical calculation, we did have a variety of account cleanups in Q4 of 2023.
 So we believe that's not the best comparison.
-And I think as Johnny noted in his prepared remarks, that more normalized year over year growth is about 5.5%.
-Still, the best of the four quarters in 2024, and you're correct.
-We had a low of 2.7, so just under 3% in one of the preceding quarters.
-So as we look out, you'll see the midpoint of the guidance, about .25% growth in corporate.
-As Johnny mentioned, there's a slightly fewer business days in 25 versus 24 that matters to us, particularly in corporate.
-So I think that it will not, as you saw in 24, be necessarily linear or equal in each of the four quarters, because there is some volatility in terms of timing of wins and onboarding of customers.
-But I think if you look at the exit rate of 5.5, and you look at the annual target of 6.25, there's obviously not a lot of variation between the two.
+And I think as Johnny noted in his prepared remarks, that more normalized year-over-year growth is about 5.5%.
+Still the best of the four quarters in 2024, and you're correct.
+We had a low of 2.7%, so just under 3% in one of the preceding quarters.
+So as we look out, you'll see the midpoint of the guidance is about 6.25% growth in corporate and As Johnny mentioned, there's a slightly fewer business days in 25 versus 24.
+That matters to us, particularly in corporate.
+So I think that it will not, as you saw in 24, be necessarily linear or equal in each of the four quarters because there is some volatility in terms of timing of wins and onboarding of customers.
+But I think if you look at the exit rate of 5.5%, And you look at the annual target of six and a quarter, there's obviously not a lot of variation between the two.
 So you should expect, I think, from an analytical standpoint, a reasonably smooth progression from where we exited Q4 to getting to that number for the full fiscal year.
 And our expectation is we'd be at a somewhat higher run rate going into 26.
-And then you might want to talk about some of the demands.
-Yeah.
+And then you might want to talk about some of the demands that we're seeing.

+speaker